u1qqlv/SURVIV.IO-PRO-HACK/README.md

 * More detailed minimap
 * Keep kill feed forever

+### :ice_cream: Clean Code file?
+You can get the clean code - check "app.50d15b72_clean_code.js" file and you can use this file to:
+* Modify hack settings
+* Add additional features
+* Fix bugs and do code improvement or optimisation (Only if you know js programming language)

 ## :warning: Warning!
 All actions you take at your own risk.
 The author is not responsible for the consequences of your actions.